• Recipes

 This post is sponsored by California Strawberries, a long-term partner of Snixy Kitchen.

 It's entirely possible for a family of four to go through 8lbs of strawberries in less than a week, in case you're wondering.
 Especially when they're sun-kissed and warm straight from the farm.
 We've been eating this strawberry walnut salad all week and it couldn't feel more like summer.
-This strawberry caprese salad is so simple to make, but with wild rice, arugula, and toasted walnuts, it's exciting enough to be a centerpiece and filling and nutritious enough to be served as a main course.
+This strawberry caprese salad is so simple to make, but with wild rice, arugula, and toasted walnuts, it's exciting enough to be a centerpiece and filling enough to be served as a main course.

 I didn't cut those berries to look like hearts intentionally, but c'mon...the strawberries are really showing off in this salad.